 “And Jesus took the loaves; and when he had given thanks, he distributed to the disciples, and the disciples to them that were set down; and likewise of the fishes as much as they would.”

-There is no account to indicate that this young lad hesitated.
+This young lad’s spirit was moved and he did not hesitate.
 He never said, “That’s my food” or “That’s all I’ve got.”

-When you start with what you’ve got. . .give it to Jesus. . .you’ve reach a turning point in your life and you have established a divine connection.
+When you start with what you’ve got. . .give it to Jesus. . .you’ve reach a turning point in your life by establishing a divine connection.

-The boy went home with twelve baskets full. . .because he gave what he had.
+The boy went home with twelve baskets full. . .because he gave what he had to Jesus.

 Fourth, ignoring the circumstances to seize an opportunity. . .becomes a turning point.